rustamgasanov/blog/source/_posts/2016-03-01-dockerize-your-project-part-3-continuous-builds-and-dockerization-with-jenkins.markdown

 * js runtime
 * docker

-So first of all we need an image with everything above on top of `jenkins` official image.
+So first of all we need an image with everything above on top of the Jenkins official image.
 Let's create it.

 ### Building Jenkins image with Ruby inside